syncfusion-content/winui-docs/winui/ComboBox/Searching.md

 {% endhighlight %}
 {% endtabs %}

-For e.g. After typing `5` in selection box:
+For e.g. After typing `5` in selection box.

 ![WinUI ComboBox text searching based on TextMemberPath](Searching_images/winui-combobox-textmemberpath-searching.png)

 ## Non-Editable mode Searching based on DisplayMemberPath

-In non-editable mode, searching will be performed based on the `DisplayMemberPath` property while entering the text in selection box.
-If `DisplayMemberPath` is `null`, searching will not be take effect.
-Non-editable mode searching will not be performed based on `TextMemberPath` property.
+In non-editable mode, searching will be performed based on the `DisplayMemberPath` property while entering the text into the selection box.
+If `DisplayMemberPath` is `null`, searching will be disabled.
+Non-editable mode searching will not be performed based on the `TextMemberPath` property.

 {% tabs %}
 {% highlight xaml %}